ricardojoserf/FakeRebootAlert/README.md

 It is increasingly common to find PPL protection enabled by default in Windows systems.
 Even with administrator privileges, modifying the corresponding registry key requires a system restart for the changes to take effect.
 However, restarting the computer can be risky in certain scenarios.

 In such cases, waiting for users to reboot naturally may seem like a safer option, but it is not always feasible to wait for weeks or months.
-To address this, we can prompt users to reboot prematurely by using a method that appears urgent or necessary, encouraging them to restart the system on their own.
+To address this, we can prompt users to reboot prematurely, encouraging them to restart the system on their own.

 -----------------------------------------------